open-telemetry/opentelemetry.io/content/en/docs/instrumentation/java/automatic/spring-boot.md

 [opentelemetry-java-examples/spring-native](https://github.com/open-telemetry/opentelemetry-java-examples/tree/main/spring-native)
 repository contains an example of a Spring Boot Native image application instrumented using the OpenTelemetry Spring Boot starter.

-Another situation in which the OpenTelemetry starter can help you is if the startup overhead of the OpenTelemetry Java agent exceeds your requirements.

-If your application already uses another Java monitoring agent, the OpenTelemetry Java agent might not work.
-In this case, use the OpenTelemetry starter.

 The rest of this page documents the OpenTelemetry starter that works with Spring Boot 2.0 and 3.0.